Why your devs suck at dev-on-call

 Written in collaboration with Mickael Alliel

-What makes maintaining modern production so hard?
+What makes maintaining modern software production so challenging?
 And what is the difference between being good and being bad at dev-on-call?
 Let’s dive in and see.

 In days gone by, software projects were far simpler things than what we know today.
 As we moved from single-process desktop apps to large-scale, distributed, cloud-based solutions, simplicity was run over by the move-fast-and-break-things truck of complexity.
 Supporting and maintaining software evolved from a simple task carried by small teams with a basic skill set, to company-wide efforts, requiring our best engineers.